-At Placentia Oral Surgery we offer multiple tooth restoration options with the use of dental implants.
+At Placentia Oral Surgery we offer multiple tooth restoration and cosmetic options with the use of dental implants.
 Our treatments and implant options are as unique as our patients, with a wide variety of options depending on your needs.
 Implants come in varying lengths and widths, we have both titanium and non-metal ceramic, and even different implantation procedures, to suit your needs.
 Our staff at Placentia Oral Surgery specializes in tooth implant treatment because they are the ideal solution for tooth loss, providing our patients with increased bone health and a high rate of long term success.

 A dental implant is a post that can function much like one of your tooth roots.
 Implants are available in both titanium metal and a non-metal ceramic.
 We can surgically embed this post directly into your jawbone, beneath your gum line, to serve as a permanent stable post that we can then attach a dental prosthetic such as a dental crown, dental bridge or even a full arch denture..